 The realization abated some of her stress.
 Yes!
 Just march into his office and...
 And bring the pregnancy tests!
 That way I wouldn't even have to say anything!
 She showered, then dressed

 into a black, off-shoulder, knee-high slit dress.
-A shake of her head to straighten her braids, then she was off, putting the lip gloss in her handbag.
+A shake of her head to straighten her braids, then she was off.

 Gisela arrived at the precincts of Justin’s office at ten.
 She held up the lower hem to prevent Connie, Justin's secretary, from hearing the rustle of her frock.
 On tiptoe, she went around the PA’s

 office to his door—she’d accompanied Olivia to her dad’s office on many occasions and knew the way.
-She pulled her hand off the doorknob almost the same instant she’d clutched it.
-Gosh, her heart
+Her hand recoiled from the doorknob the moment she touched it, almost like it had burned her.

 She grabbed the knob once again and slowly turned it.

 Justin looked up.
 “Oh!
 Ah, um… What brings you here?”

 “Ah, mmh, I-I-I came to…” She gasped, closing the door behind her.
 “Sorry, I-I dunno where to…to-to start.”

 He scurried back a little on his chair.
 “What are you talking about?”

 Eyes wide, he came around his desk and gestured to one of the seats.
 “Please have a seat.
 What’s the matter?”